mcjcloud/MusicHarvester/README.md

 # MusicHarvester
 A Youtube browser, video to mp3 converter, and downloader

+# NOTE
+This application no longer works because http://youtubeinmp3.com/, which is a dependency of this application, is no longer up.

 ### Instructions
 1. Use the search bar to find songs (or anything really) on YouTube.
 Results will show up in a list.
 2. Select a song in the list and choose one of the following: